-Join David Isbitski for an in-depth discussion in this video Creating a new Azure Mobile Service instance, part of Up and Running with Azure Mobile Services.
+Join David Isbitski for an in-depth discussion in this video Creating a new Azure Mobile Service instance, part of Learning Azure Mobile Services.

 Now that we have a working Azure account, it's time to actually build a mobile service.
 We're going to go back in to the Azure portal, and from the command bar at the bottom we're going to select new, compute, and mobile service.
 Just like all of the services within Azure, the creation of a new mobile service is intended to be very quick and very easy.
 We simply need to add a URL, so I'm going to say balloons.
 In this course we are going to be using a balloons game example so that we have a real gaming example to go ahead and attach a mobile service tool.

 So this URL will be at balloons.azure-mobile.net.
 I'm going to select West US as the region And we're going to keep the free 20 megabyte SQL database.
 You can also create a new SQL database instant if you'd like.
 We'll just keep the defaults, hit next.
 We're going to use the defaults for the database.
 So it's going to be called balloons underscore db.
 We can configure advanced settings if we want, so if I hit this.

 We're going to be taking to a new screen.
 I'll say new SQL server.
 Lets add a login name, hit next, and you'll see these are some of the settings that you can set when you're using advanced settings.
 I'm just going to keep the defaults here.
 Azure is now going to create the mobile service for us.
 In just a little bit our service will be up and running, and available at a URL you'll see listed here.
 Like all of the other services available in the Azure portal, you can also search using the search symbol magnifying glass here.